-58-67-503 Penalties and administrative actions for unlawful and unprofessional conduct.
+58-68-503 Penalties and administrative actions for unlawful and unprofessional conduct.

-(1) Any person that violates the unlawful conduct provisions of Section 58-67-501 or Section 58-1-501 is guilty of a third degree felony.
+(1) Any person that violates the unlawful conduct provisions of Section 58-68-501 or Section 58-1-501 is guilty of a third degree felony.

-- (a) Subject to Subsection (4), the division may punish unprofessional or unlawful conduct by: - (i) assessing administrative penalties; or - (ii) taking other appropriate administrative action. - (b) The division shall deposit a monetary administrative penalty imposed under this section into the Physician Education and Enforcement Fund created in Section 58-67a-1. - (3) If a licensee is convicted of unlawful conduct, described in Section 58-67-501, before an administrative proceeding regarding the same conduct, the division may not assess an additional administrative fine under this chapter for the same conduct.
+- (a) Subject to Subsection (4), the division may punish unprofessional or unlawful conduct by: - (i) assessing administrative penalties; or - (ii) taking any other appropriate administrative action. - (b) The division shall deposit a monetary administrative penalty imposed under this section into the Physician Education and Enforcement Fund created in Section 58-67a-1. - (3) If a licensee is convicted of unlawful conduct, described in Section 58-68-501, before an administrative proceeding regarding the same conduct, the division may not assess an additional administrative fine under this chapter for the same conduct.

-- (a) If the division concludes that an individual has violated provisions of Section 58-67-501, Section 58-67-502, Chapter 1, Division of Professional Licensing Act, Chapter 37, Utah Controlled Substances Act, or any rule or order issued with respect to these provisions, and disciplinary action is appropriate, the director or director's designee shall: - (i) issue a citation to the individual; - (ii) attempt to negotiate a stipulated settlement; or
+- (a) If the division concludes that an individual has violated the provisions of Section 58-68-501, Section 58-68-502, Chapter 1, Division of Professional Licensing Act, Chapter 37, Utah Controlled Substances Act, or any rule or order issued with respect to these provisions, and disciplinary action is appropriate, the director or director's designee shall: - (i) issue a citation to the individual;

-- (A) notify the individual that the division will commence an adjudicative proceeding conducted under Title 63G, Chapter 4, Administrative Procedures Act; and - (B) invite the individual to appear.
+(ii) attempt to negotiate a stipulated settlement; or

-- (b) The division may take the following action against an individual who is in violation of a provision described in Subsection (4)(a), as evidenced by an uncontested citation, a stipulated settlement, or a finding of violation in an adjudicative proceeding: - (i) assess a fine of up to \$10,000 per single violation or up to \$2,000 per day of ongoing violation, whichever is greater, in accordance with a fine schedule established by rule; or - (ii) order to cease and desist from the behavior that constitutes a violation of the provisions described in Subsection (4)(a). - (c) The division may not suspend or revoke an individual's license through a citation. - (d) Each citation issued under this section shall: - (i) be in writing; - (ii) clearly describe or explain: - (A) the nature of the violation, including a reference to the provision of the chapter, rule, or order alleged to have been violated; - (B) that the recipient must notify the division in writing within 20 calendar days from the day on which the citation is served if the recipient wishes to contest the citation at a hearing conducted under Title 63G, Chapter 4, Administrative Procedures Act; and - (C) the consequences of failure to timely contest the citation or pay the fine assessed by the citation within the time specified in the citation; and - (iii) be served in accordance with the Utah Rules of Civil Procedure.
+- (A) notify the individual that the division will commence an adjudicative proceeding conducted under Title 63G, Chapter 4, Administrative Procedures Act; and - (B) invite the individual to appear. - (b) The division may take the following action against an individual who violates a provision described in Subsection (4)(a), as evidenced by an uncontested citation, a stipulated settlement, or a finding of violation in an adjudicative proceeding: - (i) assess a fine of up to \$10,000 per single violation or \$2,000 per day of ongoing violation, whichever is greater, in accordance with a fine schedule established by rule; or - (ii) order to cease and desist from the behavior that constitutes a violation of provisions described in Subsection (4)(a). - (c) Except for an administrative fine and a cease and desist order, the division may not assess the licensure sanctions cited in Section 58-1-401 through a citation. - (d) Each citation issued under this section shall: - (i) be in writing: - (ii) clearly describe or explain: - (A) the nature of the violation, including a reference to the provision of the chapter, rule, or order alleged to have been violated; - (B) that the recipient must notify the division in writing within 20 calendar days from the day on which the citation is served if the recipient wishes to contest the citation at a hearing conducted under Title 63G, Chapter 4, Administrative Procedures Act; and - (C) the consequences of failure to timely contest the citation or pay the fine assessed by the citation within the time specified in the citation; and - (iii) be served in accordance with the requirements of the Utah Rules of Civil Procedure.